 The afternoon programme consists of four paper presentations that formulate different perspectives on the theme.
 Hannah Rose Feniak (New York University) examines the politics of architecture during the Franco regime in Spain.
 Xavier van Rooyen (University of Liège) addresses the concept of ‘open aesthetics’ by discussing a series of French references (Candilis Josic Woods, Lacaton & Vassal, and Jean Renaudie).
 Mo Sedighi (TU Delft) presents his research on living in Iran in relation to the socio-political programmes of the second half of the 20th century.
 Concluding the event, Hans Teerds (ETH Zürich) presents part of his finished PhD, At Home in the World.
 Architecture, the Public, and the Writings of Hannah Arendt.

-The workshop aims to explore how the involvement of architecture and planning in the project of democracy called for architectural experiment and disciplinary transgression while attempting to accommodate the masses and their everyday needs.
-The workshop aims to probe the production of the period as planned and built, and to explore the archives to question institutional memory, by contextualization, comparative analysis, as well as critical confrontation.
-Ultimately, the paper needs to formulate a contemporary perspective on this period and the issue of architecture and democracy — how can this now historical period inform our current practices, architecturally, culturally, or even politically?
+The Architecture and Democracy International PhD Colloquium aims to explore how the involvement of architecture and planning in the project of democracy called for architectural experimentation and disciplinary transgression, while attempting to accommodate the masses and their everyday needs.
+It also aims to probe the production of the period as planned and built, and to explore the archives to question institutional memory, through contextualization and comparative analysis, as well as critical confrontation.
+Each of the papers presented formulates a contemporary perspective on this period and the issue of architecture and democracy.
+How can this historical period inform our current practices –architecturally, culturally, and even politically?